mflatt/zuo/README.md

 The two expanders share an implementation that is parameterized over the implementation of syntax objects.
-You can mix and match modules in the two dialects, but you can't use macros from one language from a context in the other language.
+You can mix and match modules in the two dialects, but you can't use macros from one language in the other language.